A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: A utility theory based interactive approach and weighted analytic centers

-In classical robust optimization approach, DM's preferences, expertise etc. are formulated/captured by the uncertainty regions (this interaction takes place once).
-In our approach, we start with the axiom that the DM's preferences, expertise etc. can be approximated by a multivariate utility function (however, we do not need to have this function, we do not need to reverse engineer it, we only assume its \emph{existence}, which is quite typical in decision making situations and in interaction with the DM).
-Instead of requiring the DM to provide the regions of uncertainty at once, we interactively ask DM trade-off questions to extract enough information to construct approximate supergradients to the unknown utility function.
-This interactive approach has the additional benefit that in case the DM is inconsistent in his/her answers, since our approach is interactive and operates with very local information, we can provide the DM with a better chance of correcting mistakes as well as \emph{learning} throughout the interactive process, what is possible within the given constraints and preferences.
+Table \ref{table-compare} compares our utility theory based interactive approach with classical robust optimization on the input to the algorithm, interaction with the DM, and handling large scale problems.
+Note that our approach is different from the heavily studied \emph{Reinforcement Learning} \cite{reinforce-1,reinforce-2}.
+Reinforcement Learning is a method of using statistical techniques and dynamic programming to estimate an explicit utility function, whereas in our approach, we do not need an explicit formulation or even an estimate.
+Our interactive approach has the additional benefit that in case the DM is inconsistent in his/her answers, since our approach is interactive and operates with very local information, we can provide the DM with a better chance of correcting mistakes as well as \emph{learning} throughout the interactive process, what is possible within the given constraints and preferences.

+\newcolumntype{P}[1]{>{ \arraybackslash}p{#1}} \newcolumntype{M}[1]{>{ \arraybackslash}m{#1}} In the rest of this subsection, we prove that, under a general theoretical framework, the solutions generated by our algorithms are at least as desirable to the DM as the solutions generated by many other robust optimization algorithms.
+The solution that a robust optimization technique returns is an optimal solution of a tractable robust counterpart for the LP problem with uncertainty.
+In the first theorem, we prove that given any optimal solution $x^*$ of a classical robust optimization problem, there exists a concave utility function $U$ such that the problem

+has a unique optimal solution $x^*$.
+We emphasize again that problem \eqref{main p-1} is not explicitly available.
+Next, we prove that a proper utility function always exists.